 - Suicidal thoughts

 To manage the symptoms one might involve formal detoxing.
 Detoxing the body from spice takes about a week or so and the side effects may last longer.
 Cravings for the drug get intense making relapse very common after quitting.
-Long term effects of K2 spice.
+Long term effects of it.
 The effects can be fatal in some cases.
 Spice have been linked to cases of kidney failure and heart attacks.
-K2 spice causes myocardial ischemia which is reduced blood flow into the heart and can cause damage to the heart or can lead to a heart attack.
+It causes myocardial ischemia which is reduced blood flow into the heart and can cause damage to the heart or can lead to a heart attack.
 Mental problems such as hallucinations, suicidal actions and thoughts, intense fear, homicidal thoughts and actions as well as paranoia.
 The effects are largely unknown since it is a relatively new drug in the market.
-Spice is among the most difficult drugs to identify.
+This drug is among the most difficult drugs to identify.
 It comes in different forms and is composed of different components.
 It is promoted as a replacement for marijuana for those that do not want to get a positive drug test.

 Give us your feedback about this page, here